Visual art exhibitions and events with a platform for critical writing

 In 2011, we were in residence in Brixton Market, London, and followed this with a show at 198 Contemporary Arts and Learning, Brixton.

-We are currently on a trip through Lithuania and Russia to continue our research.
+In 2012, we made a trip through Lithuania and Russia to continue our research.

 # 63 [15 August 2012]